 • Strong business development and community-based relationship building skills

-• Strong financial management skills
+• Strong fiscal management skills

 • Ability to communicate effectively both orally and in writing